StakeandRelax-Validator/docs/validators/relaying/hermes.md

 ## Assumptions

-This guide is and example of configuration for Juno<->Osmosis relaying.
-We assume that you already have access to Juno and Osmosis nodes.
-These can be either local nodes, or you can access them over the network.
-However, for networked version, you will need to adjust the systemd configuration not to depend on the chains that are run on other servers.
-And naturally the hermes configuration needs to adjust the addressing of each chain as well.
+This guide provides an example configuration for relaying between Juno and Osmosis nodes.
+We assume that you already have access to both Juno and Osmosis nodes, which can be local or accessible over the network.

+For networked nodes, it's important to adjust the systemd configuration to ensure that it does not depend on chains that are run on other servers.
+Additionally, the hermes configuration needs to be adjusted to reflect the correct addressing of each chain.

+By following this guide, you will be able to set up a reliable and efficient relaying system between Juno and Osmosis nodes, enabling seamless communication and data exchange between the two networks.

+We recommend that you review the guide carefully and make any necessary adjustments to ensure that the configuration is optimized for your specific needs.
+If you encounter any issues or have questions, please don't hesitate to reach out to the Juno or Osmosis communities for assistance.

-In these instructions, Hermes is installed under /srv/hermes, adjust the paths according to your setup.
+Please note that in these instructions, Hermes is installed under the directory /srv/hermes.
+Be sure to adjust the paths according to your specific setup.

-These instructions are based on installation on Ubuntu 20.04 LTS, but should work the same on Ubuntu 22.04 or recent Debian.
+These instructions are specifically tailored for installation on Ubuntu 20.04 LTS, but should be applicable to other recent Debian-based operating systems, including Ubuntu 22.04.

-You will need **rust**, **build-essential** and **git** installed to follow these instructions.
+To follow these instructions, you will need to have rust, build-essential, and git installed on your system.
+If you don't already have these packages installed, please install them before proceeding with the installation of Hermes.

 ## Prerequisites